ANANDFORPERSONAL/salon-crm/docs/README.md

-# Salon CRM Documentation
+# Ease My Salon Documentation

-Welcome to the comprehensive documentation for the Salon CRM system.
+Welcome to the comprehensive documentation for the Ease My Salon system.
 This documentation covers all major features and components of the application, providing detailed information about functionality, implementation, and usage.

 ## 📚 Documentation Overview

-This documentation is organized by feature, with each document providing comprehensive information about specific functionality within the Salon CRM system.
+This documentation is organized by feature, with each document providing comprehensive information about specific functionality within the Ease My Salon system.

 ## 🚀 Quick Start